 Please be aware that hot water is limited in some places.
 Speaking of all things heated, the Bhutanese love chilli and the food can be a touch spicy.

 Travel in Bhutan is strictly controlled and to do any independent travel outside of a group tour is extremely difficult and expensive to arrange.
 We provide a group visa for travellers on our tours in Bhutan, which stipulates that all travellers must arrive and depart on the same days that our tour program starts and finishes.
-For this reason we are generally not able to provide additional accommodation outside of our tour dates and advise all travellers to book flights in and out of Bhutan that correspond with the start and finish day of the tour.
-In the rare case that no flights are available and you need to arrive earlier or depart later we are only able to book additional accommodation for you in conjunction with a special individual visa which can add around AUD1000 to the cost of your tour, to be paid at the time of booking.
+For this reason, we are generally not able to provide additional accommodation outside of our tour dates and advise all travellers to book flights out of Bhutan that correspond with the finish day of the tour.
+For helpful tips on booking your flight see https://www.intrepidtravel.com/adventures/bhutan-flight-guide/.
+In the rare case that no flights are available and you need to depart later we are only able to book additional accommodation for you in conjunction with a special individual visa which can add around AUD1000 to the cost of your tour, to be paid at the time of booking.

 All meals are included due to the nature of travelling in Bhutan.
 This means there may be limited choices on some days.

-4. Please be aware that Bhutan's airlines are renowned for last minute changes to flight timetables into and out of Bhutan.
-Please allow a min of 6-8 hours transit time between your international flight and flight into Bhutan.
+4. Bhutan's airlines are renowned for last minute changes to flight timetables into and out of Bhutan.
+Please allow a minimum of 24 hours transit time before and after your flights into and out of Bhutan.
 Timetables are available on the Druk Airlines and Air Bhutan websites.